prashant1507/Study/Kubernetes/ReadMe.txt

     - The default value is 10.
 - RecreateStrategy: It recreates replica but there is downtime
 - Namespace:
-    - Provide ccapability to cretae virtual clusters in a K8 cluster.
+    - Provide ccapability to create virtual clusters in a K8 cluster.
 (Like different different VMs).
 And these clusters are namespace
     - Namespaces in K8s:
         - kube-node-lease: Manage heartbeat to check if nodes are available
         - kube-public: Created by K8 and creates resources that are suppose to be available publically.
 User dont need authentication